skipto-landmarks-headings/page-script-5/README.md

 ## Version History

+### Version 5.1.3
+* Minor edits to license to make version authorship clearer.
+* Restore `containerElement` configutation option to allow the author to use SkipTo without creating a navigation landmark.

 ### Version 5.1.2
-* Fixed bug computing accessible name when CSS ::before or ::after is used
+* Fixed bug computing accessible name when CSS ::before or ::after is used.

 ### Version 5.1.1
-* Fixed typo in complementary landmark selector
+* Fixed typo in complementary landmark selector.

 ### Version 5.1.0
-* Supports including landmark regions and headings in custom web components
+* Supports including landmark regions and headings in custom web components.
-* Makes the skipto container element a navigation landmark region with an accessible name
+* Makes the skipto container element a navigation landmark region with an accessible name.
-* Deprecates the `containerElement` and `containerRole` configuration options (e.g. uses "nav" element)
+* Deprecates the `containerElement` and `containerRole` configuration options (e.g. uses "nav" element).
-* Reorganizes the code into modules for improved development and readability
+* Reorganizes the code into modules for improved development and readability.
-* Switch from using `grunt` to `gulp` for building release files
+* Switch from using `grunt` to `gulp` for building release files.
-* Updated accessible name calculation
+* Updated accessible name calculation.
-* Added transition effect for "popup" display option when button receives focus
+* Added transition effect for "popup" display option when button receives focus.
 * Responsive: Button text changes to skipto icon when screen width is less than 540px
-* Use template element for creating `style` element
+* Use template element for creating `style` element.
-* `skipto.min.js.map` file is no longer generated for `skipto.min.js` for debugging, reference `skipto.js` instead for debugging needs
+* `skipto.min.js.map` file is no longer generated for `skipto.min.js` for debugging, reference `skipto.js` instead for debugging needs.

 ### Version 5.0.1
 * Unify shortcut key to be consistent between browsers and to support screen reader users using the shortcut by changing the shortcut to use Javascript rather than the HTML `accesskey` attribute.